apache/nifi/nifi-external/nifi-kafka-connect/README.md

 `(6) working.directory`: Optional.
 Specifies a directory on the Connect server that NiFi should use for unpacking extensions that it needs to perform the dataflow.
 If not specified, defaults to `/tmp/nifi-stateless-working`.

-`(7) topic.name`: The name of the topic to deliver data to.
+`(7) topics`: The name of the topic to deliver data to.
 All FlowFiles will be delivered to the topic whose name is specified here.
 However, it may be advantageous to determine the topic individually for each FlowFile.
 To achieve this, simply ensure that the dataflow specifies the topic name in an attribute, and then use `topic.name.attribute` to specify the name of the attribute instead of `topic.name`.
 For example, if we wanted a separate Kafka topic for each
 Syslog sender, we could omit `topic.name` and instead provide `"topic.name.attribute": "syslog.hostname"`.